quasarframework/quasar-framework.org/source/components/ajax-bar.md

 <q-ajax-bar />
 ```

-Best way is to place it in your App root component (`App.vue` if you are using the default Quasar template):
+The best way to ise it is to place it in your App's root component (`App.vue` if you are using the default Quasar template):
 ``` html
 <template>
   <div id="q-app">